KumaGuren/KumaGuren/README.md

 Welcome to my GitHub!!

-- 👋 Hi, I’m @KumaGuren
+- 👋 Hi, I’m Ibrahim Salawu
-- 👀 I’m interested in ...
-Video Games, Music, and All Things Technology!
+- 👀 I’m interested in Computer Programming, Music, and All Things Technology!
 - 🌱 I’m currently learning Computer Science and Software Engineering, but in my own time I'm learning Python and C++
 - 💞️ I’m looking to collaborate on any group project!!
 - 😄 Pronouns: He/Him